 - Calcified ligaments

-As we age, our spinal anatomy naturally and unavoidably begins to wear away and if a herniated disc or other degenerative spine condition results in nerve compression in the foramen, decompression treatment may be required.
+As previously mentioned, our spinal anatomy naturally and unavoidably begins to degenerate over time, leading to common spinal conditions like herniated discs and bone spurs.
+When a degenerative spine condition results in nerve compression in the foramen, decompression treatment may be required.

-In many cases, stenosis can be managed with a series of conservative techniques that are designed to alleviate pressure on the lower back and allow the body to heal.
-Treatments include pain medication and hot or cold compresses, which have proven extremely effective for managing pain.
+In many cases, foraminal stenosis can be managed with a series of conservative techniques that are designed to alleviate pressure on the lower back and allow the body to adjust.
+Treatments include pain medication, exercise and hot or cold compresses, which have proven extremely effective for managing pain.

 In the event that your lower back pain does not abate, consider the benefits of a minimally invasive, outpatient spine procedure from Laser Spine Institute.
-Contact us today to learn about our safe and effective procedures.
-We?utilize revolutionary endoscopic technology to help our patients rediscover their lives without back and neck pain.
+Contact us today to learn about our procedures.
+We utilize state-of-the-art technology to help our patients find meaningful relief from neck and back pain.